Choi-Wonkyo/UNDP-Data-Dive-Hackathon/winner_upgrade/readme.md

 ## Code documentation
 The project is organized into four main modules:

-- **data_collection**: Scripts for collecting and preprocessing raw ODA flow data and development indicators.
+- **data**: Scripts for collecting and preprocessing raw ODA flow data and development indicators.
 Includes both original and cleaned CSV files.

 - **data_analysis**:
   - EDA & Trend Analysis: Ethiopia time-series trends for each ODA sector.
 Sectoral share, growth rate patterns, and volatility checks.